-1.1 Introduction to Nottingham City Council
+1.1 Overview of Nottingham City Council pre COVID-19

 Nottingham City Council is a large and diverse organisation serving the people of Nottingham.

 Nottingham is a vibrant and multicultural modern city, known throughout the world for the legend of Robin Hood.
 It is also a major sporting centre with the National Ice Centre, Nottingham Tennis Centre, Holme Pierrepont, National Water Sports Centre, two famous football clubs and Trent Bridge International cricket ground all located in and around the city.